a5221985/tutorials/Java/java_web_services_soap.md

 ## Developing Bottom Up Web Services ##
 ### Payment Gateway Legacy Application Use Case ###
+1. Context
+	1. Bank - Amazon wants to process payments using our gateway
+	2. User calls Amazom
+		1. Web layer
+		2. Business layer
+		3. Data access
+		4. DB
+	3. For eBay, Flipkart, ...
+		1. Instead of re-writing
+			1. Business layer is marked as Java Web Service using Payment Gateway
+			2. Payment Gateway is added to connect to Business layer
+			3. eBay calls Business layer through Payment Gateway to make payments
+				1. PG Web Service
+2. This approach is used when the legacy application already exists and we want to expose legacy service as a web-service for other applications

 ### Import the Legacy Project ###
+1. Steps:
+	1. Construct teh Project
+	2. Construct the Endpoint
+	3. Mark with JAXB annotations
+	4. Mark with JAX-WS annotations
+	5. Construct the config class
+	6. Run the application

 ### Mark the Beans with JAXB Annotations ###
 ### Mark the Endpoint with JAX-WS Annotations ###
 ### Publish the Endpoint ###